“Boilerplate provision” is the term used it refer to specific standard clauses that usually appear at the end of a contract.

 9. Force majeure

-- It clause establishes that agreement can suspend unforeseen disasters. such as earthquakes, hurricanes, floods, etc.
+- It clause establishes that the agreement can suspend unforeseen disasters. such as earthquakes, hurricanes, floods, etc.

 10. Attorneys’ fees and the costs